dubzzz/fast-check/documentation/HandsOnPropertyBased.md

 Copy and paste the code above into `specs/sort.spec.ts` and run `npm run test`.

-🎉 Congrats! 🎉 You have succesfully implemented your first test using fast-check.
+🎉 Congrats! 🎉 You have successfully implemented your first test using fast-check.

 ---